The questions you ask a real estate agent when selling a house are crucial.

 The questions you ask a realtor are important.

-It’s your opportunity to make sure the professional you’re hiring will care about making you the most money in the shortest amount of time.
+It’s your opportunity to make sure the professional you’re hiring will care about delivering the best results.

 This is the real estate agent you’re going to need.

-- Are experienced selling in your area and near your price range
+- Has experience selling in your area and price range

-- Will let you cancel your listing agreement
+- Agrees to let you cancel your listing agreement if necessary.

-Remember, it’s not just about knowing which questions you should ask a realtor.
+Remember, it’s not just about knowing which questions you should ask a real estate agent.

 It’s about getting the right answers.